Fabric and impact

 Profound?
 Really?

 Yes.
 The textile industry is gigantic, and it is gigantically polluting.
-It uses an abundant amount of three things: chemicals, water, and energy.
-It uses too many unsavory chemicals, many of which remain in the fabric, and is one of the leading industrial polluters of water in the world.
-It also adds hugely more to carbon problems than necessary.
+It uses vast amounts of three things: chemicals, water, and energy.
+It uses too many unsavory chemicals, many of which remain in the fabric; is one of the leading industrial polluters of water in the world; and also adds hugely more to carbon problems than necessary.
 We want to change that.

 We produce our fabrics – from the field through the finished fabric - with careful attention to six critical categories with which we try to capture all issues of environmental and human safety: